Woodstock Poetry Society

 and Annual Business Meeting

-Poets Bruce Weber and Tom Bonville will be the featured readers, along with the Annual Business Meeting, followed by an open mike when the Woodstock Poetry Society when the Woodstock Poetry Society meets in person and streamed via Zoom on Saturday, December 13th, 2025 at 2pm(eastern).
+Poets Bruce Weber and Tom Bonville will be the featured readers, along with the Annual Business Meeting, followed by an open mike when the Woodstock Poetry Society when the Woodstock Poetry Society meets in person and streamed via Zoom on Saturday, December 13th, 2025 at 1pm(eastern)-special time.

-WPS meetings are held the 2nd Saturday (2pm) of every month.
+WPS meetings are (usually) held the 2nd Saturday (2pm) of every month.

 Woodstock Library